-- Solicit committee members to include geographic representation, high school and college, from both public and private sectors.
+Solicit committee members to include geographic representation, high

+- school and college, from both public and private sectors.
 A member from the Technology Committee will serve as a liaison to the Newsletter Committee. - Design a newsletter template.
 All issues include a "President's Corner" article, State Conference update, and editorials on counselor related issues.
-Each issue will have additional articles from committee chairs as necessary. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar - Produce three newsletters annually.
+Each issue will have additional articles from committee chairs as necessary. - Submit reports to respective VP prior to board meetings as determined by the yearly board calendar. - Maintain and update detailed policies and procedures that include a list of important items that need to be taken care of each month. - Hire student interns to interview members and draft articles based on the interviews. - Produce three newsletters annually.
 Steps include: - 1.
-Assign topics to committee members for information gathering - 2.
-Gather relevant advertisements - 3.
-Edit all articles - 4.
-Design the newsletter and post to website - 5.
-Distribute accordingly
+Assign topics to committee members for information gathering. - 2.
+Gather relevant advertisements. - 3.
+Edit all articles. - 4.
+Design the newsletter and post it to the website. - 5.
+Collaborate with the Technology Committee to distribute accordingly.